MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 - **extra**: 64 bytes same as the pledge transaction extra.

-This transaction must get snapshoted by the exact fresh node as its first snapshot.
+This transaction must get snapshot by the exact fresh node as its first snapshot.

 This transaction must be sent out after at least 12 hours of the pledge transaction, no more than 168 hours after the pledge transaction and from 13:00 UTC to 19:00 UTC.